Take your vacation on the road this summer

 Lock down your destination in advance

-“Beforehand, we would make sure the roads and locations we were interested in are not closed due to the pandemic or construction,” he explains.
+“Beforehand, we would make sure the roads and locations we were interested in were not closed due to the pandemic or construction,” he explains.

 Fun for the whole family